Emily Ratajkowski: Early acting and music video performances

 Thicke had seen Ratajkowski's treats! cover that The New York Timess Bee Shapiro described as "an artfully composed black-and-white photograph of Ms. Ratajkowski sitting completely nude with her knees tucked to her chest" and convinced director Diane Martel to cast her in the "Blurred Lines" music video.
 Martel felt that "she looked smart and stunningly beautiful" in the photo.
 Ratajkowski initially declined the role, fearing being classified as a music video model, but Martel persuaded her.
 The video was released on March 20, 2013.
 On March 28, Thicke posted an explicit version, with a topless Ratajkowski.

 "Blurred Lines" was controversial: its video was called sexist for its perceived degradation of women, and some felt its lyrics promoted rape.
 Others disagreed, asserting that the lyrics supported female power and sexual freedom.
 Martel defended Ratajkowski's performance, saying: "it's very, very funny and subtly ridiculing."
 Ratajkowski did not think of the video as sexist and claimed that the producers, through the use of humor and sarcasm, "took something that on paper sounded really sexist and misogynistic and made it more interesting".
 She said that the song "gave me an opportunity to say the things that I felt about feminism today and about women in general in pop culture."
 Ratajkowski did not feel objectified and enjoyed performing in a sexual manner: The attention given to the nudity in the video, she said, shows that America has not advanced as far as it should have, and, she believes, society represses sexuality, which is bad for both sexes.

-Ratajkowski's assessment of her involvement in "Blurred Lines" as an unequivocal and properly feminist moment were reconsidered in her 2021 memoir, My Body.
-A hitherto repressed exchange between Thicke and Ratajkowski was described, in which Thicke, borne of frustration and indignation at the attention Ratajkowski commanded on set at his expense, grasped Ratajkowski's breast without her consent, causing Emily to cower and the shoot to momentarily halt.
-Because Ratajkowski didn't retaliate and because Thicke wasn't held accountable in any way, Ratajkowski relives the event in her memoir in order to illustrate the complex idea that the shoot was a real claim to female power though perhaps only as a result of the male's behest: "[T]he women who gained their power from beauty were indebted to the men whose desire granted them their power in the first place ...
-With that one gesture, Robin Thicke reminded everyone on the set that we women weren't really in charge ...
-I was nothing more than the hired mannequin."